 Invest money in crafting and curating a pleasing experience for your clients.
 Show them from Go that you represent the less risky option.
 Shoot, you’re so much easier to work with than the last agency they hired.
 They would have fired those bloviating barnacles months ago if they had known creatives could be like this.

-In closing, I’ll leave you with this: A penny spent can be two pennies earned.
+I’ll leave you with this: A penny spent can be two pennies earned.
 Look for smart reasons to spend money.

 Minimize risk.
 Increase convenience and efficiency.
 Create opportunities.
 Invest in a better experience for your clients.